 We are exposed to various market risks, including fluctuations in interest rates.
-We use interest rate risk management derivative instruments, such as interest rate swap agreements and interest rate collar agreements (collectively referred to herein as interest rate agreements), as required under the terms of the credit facilities of our subsidiaries.
+We use interest rate risk management derivative instruments, such as interest rate swap agreements and interest rate collar agreements (collectively referred to herein as interest rate agreements), as required under the terms of our credit facilities.
 Our policy is to manage interest costs using a mix of fixed and variable rate debt.
 Using interest rate swap agreements, we agree to exchange, at specified intervals, the difference between fixed and variable interest amounts calculated by reference to an agreed-upon notional principal amount.
 Interest rate collar agreements are used to limit our exposure to, and to derive benefits from, interest rate fluctuations on variable rate debt to within a certain range of rates.
 Interest rate risk management agreements are not held or issued for speculative or trading purposes.

-As of December 31, 2006 and 2005, our long-term debt totaled approximately \$8.6 billion and \$9.0 billion, respectively.
-As of December 31, 2006 and 2005, the weighted average interest rate on the credit facility debt was approximately 7.9% and 7.8% and the weighted average interest rate on the high-yield notes was approximately 8.5% and 8.3%, respectively, resulting in a blended weighted average interest rate of 8.2% and 8.0%, respectively.
-The interest rate on approximately 49% and 51% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of December 31, 2006 and 2005, respectively.
+As of December 31, 2006 and 2005, our long-term debt totaled approximately \$7.3 billion and \$7.7 billion, respectively.
+As of December 31, 2006 and 2005, the weighted average interest rate on the credit facility debt was approximately 7.9% and 7.8% and the weighted average interest rate on the high-yield notes was approximately 8.2% and 8.3%, respectively, resulting in a blended weighted average interest rate of 8.0% and 7.9%, respectively.
+The interest rate on approximately 45% and 49% of the total principal amount of our debt was effectively fixed, including the effects of our interest rate hedge agreements as of December 31, 2006 and 2005, respectively.